 of dogs and is found throughout the United States.

 The life cycle of D. reconditum includes an intermediate host like that of heartworm.
-Only in this case the intermediate host is a flea, tick, or louse instead of the mosquito.
+Only in this case the intermediate host is a flea or louse instead of the mosquito.

 The adult worms which are ½ to 1-inch long may be found on necropsy or as an incidental finding during surgery for some other reason.
 The microfilaria can be found in the bloodstream.
 Based on their size and shape, your veterinarian should be able to distinguish them from heartworm microfilariae under the microscope.
 The presence of a D. reconditum infection should not affect the common serologic test used to diagnose heartworm.

-Usually no treatment of a D. reconditum infestation is required, however, a single treatment of ivermectin (0.11 mg/lb) will eliminate the microfilaria.
-It is unknown if any antihelmintics will kill the adult worms.
+Usually, no treatment of a D. reconditum infestation is required.
+It is unknown if any anthelmintics will kill the adult worms.
 Since it is not considered a pathogen, few efforts have been made toward its prevention or control.
-Controlling the flea, tick, and lice populations would be beneficial.
+Controlling the flea and lice populations would be beneficial.